 In the western, central and eastern Bhutan you will mostly experience cold European-like weather.
 Winter lasts here from November to March.
 The Monsoon occurs between June and August when the temperature is normally between 8° and 21°C. October and November are arguably the best months, when the monsoon has passed and the skies are clear.
 The spring months of March, April and May are best for the flora, but it can be stormy as the monsoon builds up for July-September.

-Call us on to start planning your vacation to Amankora Paro or take a look at our itineraries to Paro
+To start planning your vacation to Amankora Paro

 The Amankora Paro was the first Aman resort to be established in Bhutan and its sister properties now extend throughout the country offering a luxurious benchmark for those wishing to see Bhutan whilst enjoying the benefits of the renowned Aman style.